Assets list

 The Type column identifies the asset as:

-An ICC profile (and which type of ICC profile), or
+ICC profile (and which type of ICC profile), or

-An image (.jpeg, .png, or .tif)
+Image (.jpeg, .png, or .tif)

 A text file (in the form of a .txt, or a .cxf, or similar)

-The Colorspace column identifies whether the asset works with RGB, CMYK, Lab, or XYZ data, etc.
+The Colorspace column identifies whether the asset works with RGB, CMYK, Lab or XYZ data, etc.

 The Size column will list the:

-Gamut volume if a scanner profile
+Gamut volume if a printer, scanner or monitor profile

 Number of colors if a named color profile